Coal Country Picked Trump. Now, They Want Him To Keep His Promises

 Tom Crooks, vice president at R.G.
 Johnson, a construction firm that builds mine shafts, witnessed the decline of the coal industry firsthand.

 "Two years ago this week we had 145 employees," Crooks says.
-"Right now.
-We have 22."
+"Right now, we have 22."

 Crooks doesn't use the phrase "war on coal," but he does think federal regulations mounted by the Environmental Protection Agency under President Obama have weighed down his industry.
 One example is the EPA's Clean Power Plan.
 That rule, which Trump has pledged to eliminate, limits the amount of carbon dioxide from coal-fired power plants.